Outdoor Sculpture Conservation; Public Art Conservation:

 In 2018, an assessment was commissioned for the sculpture by the GSA Fine Arts Office.
 Because of Bob Lodge’s expertise and knowledge of high-performance coatings, he traveled to the Northeast town to perform the outdoor sculpture condition assessment.

 During the inspection, all elements of Sea Flower were examined.
 First was the wood timbers, some of them had checked further over the years.
-Some of the timbers had also become loose, likely due to visitors climbing on them, but more so, because of the natural expansion and contraction of the wood due to environmental fluctuations.
+Some of the timbers had also become loose, likely due in part to visitors climbing on them, but also because of the natural expansion and contraction of the wood due to environmental fluctuations.
 They had discolored and some biogrowth, seen as a green color on the surface, which had collected on the upward facing surfaces.

 Second, was the painted steel collar.
 The brown paint on the steel faded and some small areas of rust had formed.
 The last important part was to ensure the drainage pipe located underneath the sculpture was clear and in working order.